olepoeschl/NQueensFAF-GUI/README.md

       - included support for GPU's using OpenCL through lwjgl

       - insanely fast thanks to optimized parallel programming

+      - for performance reasons, there are no progress updates in the "OpenCL" - Tab.
 ## Version 9:
       - REMARKABLE IMPROVEMENT!!! (~35%)